IntensiveCoLearning/ZK/HazelGong_ZICL1st.md

 NP-Language:
 L is an NP-language (or NP-decision problem) if there is a poly(|x|)-time verifier V with completeness (true claims with short proofs evaluates to 1) and soundness (false claims have no proof).

+ZKP: prove that I have the knowledge without giving away the knowledge, using interactive probabilistic proof.
+- through polynomial interactions
+- randomness: V is randomized, can err in accept/reject with small probability.

+Interactive proof model
+- P, V know the claim x
+- V is probabilistic polynomial time
+- V takes in x, and all interactions between them to decide whether to accept or reject.

 ### 2024.07.30

+Examples of an interactive proof:

+Intuitions of interactive proofs:

+Simulation:

 <!-- Content_END -->